AionSystem/SOVEREIGN-TRACE-PROTOCOL/DATA-PROCESSING-AGREEMENT.md

 - Names and contact details of organizational representatives
 - AI system descriptions submitted in certification filings
-- Incident and failure records submitted for audit
+- Incident and failure records submitted for audit (excluding Protected Health Information; see `05-clinical-record.yml` warnings)
 - Certification assessment outputs and reports

 **The Data Processor does not:**
 - Sell, lease, or transfer Personal Data to third parties
 - Use Personal Data for any purpose beyond certification services
 - Process Personal Data beyond the scope of the engagement

+**The following components do not process Personal Data:**
+- `sovereign_trace/sovereign_trace_stamp.py` (FROZEN-4.0) – only processes
+  the text the user provides; no collection, storage, or transmission.
+- `scripts/stp_blockchain_anchor.py` – only processes SHA‑256 hashes and
+  Merkle roots; never raw user content.
+- `scripts/stp_abuse_detector.py` – scans issue text for prohibited content
+  but does not store it beyond the GitHub issue itself.

 ---